llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 3 - Migrate Cassandra Workloads to Cosmos DB.md

     The DataFrame API is a very powerful abstraction provided by Spark, and is a highly efficient structure for transporting large volumes of data very quickly.

 2. In the toolbar at the top of the notebook, click **Run All**.
 You will see messages indicating that the cluster is starting up.
 When the cluster is ready, the notebook runs the code in each cell in turn.
 You will see further messages appearing below each cell.
 The data transfer operations that read and write DataFrames are executed as Spark jobs.
 You can expand the job to view the progress.
-The code in each cell should complete successfully, without displaying any errors.
+The code in each cell should complete successfully, without displaying any error messages.

 ### Task 6: Verify that Data Migration was Successful